HomeBlogCultural Thinking: Thomas Watson Sr. and IBM's Approach

 • The Power of Cultural Thinking

-History of Cultural Thinking
+Embracing the Roots of Cultural Thinking

-Cultural Thinking and Business Practices
+The Journey of Cultural Thinking in Business

-The Power of Cultural Thinking
+The Power Unleashed by Cultural Thinking

 A thriving cultural mindset starts with a vision for the future and an understanding of the present.